sourceperl/tk-dashboard/README.md

 sudo cp redis/redis-slave.conf /etc/opt/tk-dashboard/redis/
 ```

 **Update default passwords 'pwd' with custom one or better with sha256 hash.
+The tool "redis_pass_gen.py" in utils/ can be useful for this task.
 Don't forget to update "board-admin.conf" to reflect it's changes.**

 ## Setup for slave (add ssh key to allow redis relay and files sync)